ortolanph/tech-events-europe/README.md

 If you want to contribute, fork this repository and do the changes to the events.json file for your country.
 Then create a pull request for it.
 Once approved I will run a python script that will create all the pages and update this repository.

-Create an issue with the ´´´Team´´´ tag to be responsible for the events in your country.
+Create an issue with the `Team` tag to be responsible for the events in your country.

 Thanks, Paulo Ortolan.